-Existing workforce development activities:
+Existing workforce development activities of the Core Partners include:

-- 1. Work in partnership with economic developers from the counties and cities in Region 7 to expand the knowledge of training opportunities available to new and expanding businesses. - Enhance the relationship between training providers and business employers in the region.
-Identify and expand means to share information about training opportunities to entry-level workers especially in tune with the preparation for underutilized populations such as veterans, ex-offenders, disabled, non-English speaking minorities, older workers, youth and families on Temporary Assistance (TANF) in the region.
+- 1. Work in partnership with economic developers from the counties and cities in Region 7 to expand the knowledge of training opportunities available to new and expanding businesses. - 2.
+Enhance the relationship between training providers and business employers in the region.
+3. Identify and expand means to share information about training opportunities to entry-level workers especially in tune with the preparation for underutilized populations such as veterans, ex-offenders, disabled, non-English speaking minorities, older workers, youth and families on Temporary Assistance (TANF) in the region.